 It contains about 9% carbs and has high amounts of several vitamins, minerals and plant compounds.

-Apples are a popular fruit with a sweet flavor and distinctive crunch.
+Apples are a popular fruit with a sweet flavor and a distinctive crunchy texture.

-They are available in many colors, sizes and flavors, but generally contain about 13–15% carbs.
+They are available in many colors, sizes and flavors, all of which generally contain 13–15% carbs.

-Apples contain many vitamins and minerals, but usually only in small amounts.
+Apples boast many vitamins and minerals, but usually only in small amounts.

 However, they are a decent source of vitamin C, antioxidants and healthy plant compounds.